bootchk/BQ25570PowerSupply/readme.md

     VOUT          The regulated voltage of the BQ buck converter   5.5V

-    V_BAT_OK      The rising voltage at which VBatOk asserts       2.1V V_BAT_OK_HYST The falling voltage at which VBatOk deasserts    2.0V
+    V_BAT_OK_HYST The rising voltage at which VBatOk asserts       2.1V V_BAT_OK_     The falling voltage at which VBatOk deasserts    2.0V

 (The undervoltage of the BQ is hardwired in the BQ.)